 If you decide to include dehydrated food in your dog's diet, you should do it slowly, by increasing the amount day by day, until he accepts it.

 No dog likes radical changes, so make sure you follow his pace while introducing new things to him.

 Appetite loss shouldn't last for a longer period of time.
 In the end, we all need food.

 Your dog will end up being exhausted and low in energy, the same way you would feel weak after several days without your regular nutritional intake.

 If you realize your dog is not eating for more than 2 days, you should definitely take him to the vet.

 In any case, being a dog owner comes with a certain responsibility, and the nutrition and health of your pet are among the things you always have to keep an eye on.
 That's why it's important to keep yourself informed about some basic situations that could happen to your lovely puppy.

 Because it seems such an extreme condition for your dog, it's important that you understand what can be making your dog not want to eat.

 Thanks to Barking Royalty we got this cool infographic about the main 10 reasons your dog won't eat.

-So, the next time you start freaking out because your pet is ignoring that bowl you just filled, take a look at this infographic.
-Go through this checklist, eliminate the unlikely possibilities, and if it still seems like an alarming situation, please take your dog to the vet.
+So, the next time you start freaking out because your pet is ignoring that bowl you just filled, come back and take a look at the infographic.
+Go through the checklist, eliminate the unlikely possibilities, and if it still seems like an alarming situation, please take your dog to the vet.